Znullptr/PageRankSpark/README.md

     hdfs://Master:9000/user/hadoop/py_scripts/page_rank_spark.py \
     inputs/psxhax_pages_info.csv

-   Please modify the command in order to match your environnement resources and your hdfs path to your pyton script.
+   Please modify this command in order to match your environnement resources and your hdfs path to your python script.

 6) Open your yarn interface and visualize the spark job progress:
   <p>